Vixxel/Vixxel/README.md

 ~ I enjoy learning about codes, scripting, and anything computer wise.
 I also love aviation and law.

-~ I'm currently a senior for my high school and in my vo-tech school.
+~ I'm a current cybersecurity associate at college.

 ~ I'm looking to help those with managemental positioning and related fields.